Resources for Parents

 - Encourage asking for help

-- Use words like in and out
+- Use words like on and off

 - Name pictures and objects